lyikadmin/lyik_w2w_plugins/deployment/README.md

 # LYIK Platform – Setup Guide

-This guide provides clear and beginner-friendly steps to install, configure, and run the LYIK platform.
+This guide provides steps to install, configure, and run the LYIK platform.

 ---